 - If you are the owner or operate a private vehicle with a gross vehicle mass less than 3 500 kg (mainly cars and bakkies) you are not required to obtain an annual CoR.
 The only time you must obtain a CoR, by law, is during a change of ownership.

-- If you are the owner or operate a vehicle with a gross vehicle mass greater than 3 500 kg (mainly trucks and buses) or one less than 3 500 kg that you operate for reward (mainly light delivery vehicles, taxis and minibus taxis), you are required by law to obtain a CoR every 12 months, except for buses, which are required to obtain a CoR every six months.
+- If you are the owner or operate a vehicle with a gross vehicle mass greater than 3 500 kg (mainly trucks and buses) or one less than 3 500 kg that you operate for reward (mainly light delivery vehicles, taxis and minibus taxis), you are required by law to obtain a CoR every 12 months, except for buses.
+Owners or operators of buses are required to obtain a CoR every 6 months.

 - A roadworthy test must be conducted every time a vehicle changes ownership.
 The test, which is a legal requirement, takes 30 minutes and ensures vehicles meet the safety standards defined by the SABS.

 - No registration certificates or vehicle licences will be issued to new owners without valid roadworthy certificates.

 Contact your local licencing office for the price.

 ACR forms are available at your nearest testing station or you can download them from the eNaTIS website.